chanbengz/sustcsc-rs/README.md

 > Keep your unsafe code minimal.

 You should not
-- output a constant or random results
+- remove the FHE encryption/decryption
 - use any external help using command line, but FFI is allowed
     - if you do so, your code may failed to compile because of the environment
     - ensure that you update the `Cargo.toml` and (`Dockerfile` or document)